Louis Em: Leading the reform of Pali studies in Cambodia

 In November 1931, in a grand ceremony at the Royal Palace, the first volume of this translation of the Tripitaka in Khmer was presented to Paul Reynaud, minister of the Colonies.

-In 1934, Louis Em was decorated with the Legion d'Honneur in recognition for his intellectual efforts to modernize Cambodia.
+In 1934, Louis Em was decorated with the Légion d'honneur in recognition for his intellectual efforts to modernize Cambodia.

 The nationalist line of Wat Langka

 According to his biographer Yang Sophat, Louis Em turned Wat Langka into "one of the greatest battlefields of Cambodia".
 His nationalist leaning may explain the long vacancy of the seat for the Supreme Patriarch of Cambodia as he may have been blacklisted by the French protectorate of Cambodia.
 This independentist spirit of Wat Langka culminated in the national insurrection in 1942 known as the Umbrella Revolution.
 One of Louis Em's most notorious students was Khieu Chum whom he ordained in 1928 before the latter became the most powerful and explicit champion of the "Wat Langka line" of which blended Khmer nationalism with modernism.

 After the revolution, out of solidarity with other alumni students such as Hem Chieu who was deported to Poulo Condor where he later died of bad treatments, Louis Em resigned from his position as Direction of the Higher School of Pali and President of the Commission of Pali Tripitaka translation.
 Meanwhile, Huot That and Chuon Nath kept there pro-French stance in public.